jliamgrist/reading-notes/201/class7.md

 ## Object Prototypes Using A Constructor

+Prototypes are a way to attach to a constructor methods that are inherited.
+They are objects that get attached to a constructor.
 We can use prototypes to share methods across objects.
 If I was a barista at a cafe, each latte I create is an object.
 I can use a prototype to calculate, based on for example how hot it is outside, how much coffee i should use for each grind.